ibm-cloud-docs/SecureGateway/dep-overview.md

 Phase 3: Setting up {{site.data.keyword.satellitelong}} Connector
 :   The two previous phases involved learning about the new product, comparing it to your existing product, and gathering information needed to do the migration.
 Now you can use the knowledge and data collected to set it up in a similar way to your {{site.data.keyword.SecureGateway}} infrastructure.
 When you complete the steps in [Setting up {{site.data.keyword.satellitelong}} Connector](/docs/SecureGateway?topic=SecureGateway-testing-connector), you will know the migration is complete and the same data is flowing that you need into the IBM Cloud.

+There is a migration assistance option has been added to the Satellite Connector docuemntation to assist with some of the migration tasks.
+Reference the section for additional information [Migrating resources from Secure Gateway to Satellite Connector](/docs/satellite?topic=satellite-connector-create-from-sg).

-Last step: Disable Secure Gateway
+Phase 4 - Last step: Disable Secure Gateway
 :   The only step left after you have completely these three phases is to disable your Secure Gateway gateways and then delete your Secure Gateway instance from your account.